Docker Template Stack X11-GUI

 • Terminal ➜ Run Task…

-The above created Rust libary can be build:
+The above created Rust library can be build:

 • Terminal ➜ Run Task…